tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 g(x, y) = \frac{(x^2 + y^2 - 2\sigma^2)}{2\pi\sigma^4} \exp\left(-\frac{x^2 + y^2}{2\sigma^2}\right)
 $$

+- `MedianFilter`: Median filtering is a nonlinear method used to remove noise from images.
+It is widely used as it preserves edges while removing noise.

 #### Example Usage

 In this example, the `GaussianFilter`, `SobelFilterX`, and `SobelFilterY` classes are used to apply corresponding filters to an image.
 The filtered images are then saved for later analysis or visualization.